Introduction

 Select reference string (polyline)

-(pick the section line)
+Select objects: (pick the section line)

-Select objects: Return (to end selection)
+Select objects: (to end selection)

 The Ground Model Selection dialogue box now appears.